oavioz/aws-workshop-serverless-datalake/README.md

         * Click **Visualize**

-## Using Amazon Quick Sight to Visualize Our Processed Data
+## Using Amazon QuickSight to Visualize Our Processed Data

-###  Visualization 1: Heat map of users and tracks they are listening to
+###  Visualization 1: Heat map visualization type for users and tracks they are listening to

-In this step, we will create a visualization that show us which users are listening to repetitive tracks
+Here we will create a visualization that show which users are listening to repetitive tracks

 * On the bottom-left panel - **Visual types**
     * Hover on icon there to see names of the visualizations